-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Joey Piellucci, a student assistant and this year's recipient of the Ronald C. and Elizabeth-ann Purcell International Guitar Research Archives Fellowship.
 Joey is a senior majoring in Guitar Performance.

 During the 18th and early 19th centuries, the guitar was not considered a serious concert instrument in America.
 Classical music in general was not as popular as the many folk forms that were en vogue, further contributing to the scarcity of the classical guitar.
 In order to gain insight into the evolution of American style classical guitar, we can examine some published method books, many of which are contained in the Vahdah Olcott-Bickford Collection.
 By reviewing method books, we can better understand how American folk music and culture influenced guitar pedagogy, and learn about how and why American classical guitarists and their books are sometimes overlooked or forgotten.